-The third Aylwin (DD-355) was laid down on 23 September 1933 by the Philadelphia Navy Yard; launched on 10 July 1934; sponsored by Miss Elizabeth M. Farley, the 11-year old daughter of Postmaster General James M. Farley; and commissioned on 1 March 1935, Comdr.
+The third Aylwin (DD-355) was laid down on 23 September 1933 by the Philadelphia [Pa.]
+Navy Yard; launched on 10 July 1934; sponsored by Miss Elizabeth M. Farley, the 11-year old daughter of Postmaster General James M. Farley; and commissioned on 1 March 1935, Cmdr.
 Clarence Gulbranson in command.

 The destroyer rejoined Hull the next day; and the two ships steamed into San Diego harbor on the 19th.
-After a visit to Stockton, Calif., from 26 to 29 October, Aylwin began her peacetime duty with the Fleet, operating off the coast of southern California in flotilla tactics, torpedo attacks, short range battle practices, and sound training runs with the submarines Nautilus (SS-168) and Cuttlefish (SS-171).
+After a visit to Stockton, Calif.
+(26-29 October 1935), Aylwin began her peacetime duty with the Fleet, operating off the coast of southern California in flotilla tactics, torpedo attacks, and short range battle practices.
+She also carried out sound training runs with the submarines Nautilus (SS-168) and Cuttlefish (SS-171).

-After the exercises, Aylwin sailed to Peru and arrived at Callao on the morning of 28 May.
+After the exercises, Aylwin sailed to Peru and arrived at Callao on the morning of 28 May 1936.
 That day, Rear Admiral Sinclair Gannon, Commander, Destroyers, Scouting Force, broke his flag in Aylwin.
 Winding up her Peruvian visit on 2 June, she got underway for California, but paused in Panama Bay from 6 to 8 June before continuing on to San Diego.
-Aylwin reached her home port on the morning of 16 June and moored alongside Dobbin (AD-3).
-That afternoon, Rear Admiral Gannon transferred his flag to the destroyer tender.
+Aylwin reached her home port on the morning of 16 June and moored alongside the destroyer tender Dobbin (AD-3).
+That afternoon, Rear Admiral Gannon transferred his flag to the tender.

-On 6 July, Aylwin got underway for the Pacific Northwest and reached Port Angeles, Wash., on the 9th.
+On 6 July 1936, Aylwin got underway for the Pacific Northwest and reached Port Angeles, Wash., on the 9th.
 She sailed thence via the inland passage to Alaska and arrived at Cordova on the 13th.
-Following a subsequent visit to Kodiak, a return call at Port Angeles, and tender upkeep there alongside Dobbin, the destroyer conducted sound tracking exercises at Admiralty Bay, Port Townsend, Wash.
-She visited Portland, Oreg., from 5 to 10 August before heading home where she arrived on the 13th.
+Following a subsequent visit to Kodiak, a return call at Port Angeles, and tender upkeep there, again alongside Dobbin, the destroyer conducted sound tracking exercises at Admiralty Bay, Port Townsend, Wash.
+She visited Portland, Ore., from 5 to 10 August before heading home where she arrived on the 13th.

-A week later, she got underway for tactical exercises in company with Warden (DD-352) and Mmaghan (DD-354); but they soon commenced looking for the overdue San Diego-based tuna boat SS San Juaquin, last reported in their vicinity.
-The Coast Guard cutter Takoe joined the search on 21 August, and the cutter Aurora began the next day.
-On the 23d, Aylwin and the other ships, sailing in a scouting line, searched for the overdue full-rigged ship Pacific Queen.
-Although they did not find either vessel, it seems that neither was lost, since both appeared on merchant vessel registers for some years thereafter.
-In fact, the latter—bearing her original name, Balclutha—served as a floating museum berthed at San Francisco's Fisherman's Wharf into the 1980's.
+A week later, she got underway for tactical exercises in company with Worden (DD-352) and Monaghan (DD-354), but they soon commenced looking for the overdue San Diego-based tuna boat San Joaquin, last reported in their vicinity.
+The USCGC Tahoe joined the search on 21 August, and USCGC Aurora the next day.
+On the 23rd, Aylwin and the other ships, in a scouting line, searched for the overdue full-rigged ship Pacific Queen.
+Although they did not find either vessel, neither was lost since both appeared on merchant vessel registers for some years thereafter.
+In fact, the latter, bearing her original name, Balclutha, served as a floating museum berthed at San Francisco’s Fisherman's Wharf into the 1980’s.